MobsLab/SleepScoringOnline/Signal-processing.md

 ### Delta selection:

 A duration condition is applied to the delta signal: each delta must last between 50 and 150 milliseconds (these durations can be changed in the interface).
+To count Delta Waves durations, we chose to measure internal computer elapsed time between the start and the end of the Delta, with tic and toc Matlab functions.
+We found out that this solution offers more precision than a counter variable (Matlab timer object is nor perfectly periodic).